 Our circumstances right now mean many people are reflecting on their wants, needs, and goals.
 As we consider what self actualization may look like, we spot opportunities for positive growth and change.
 It’s motivating to have a goal and to put work into achieving it, and even better to share the inspiration and transformation process with others.
 To encourage this, our panelists suggest creating opportunities for new leaders to emerge, building space for mentorship, returning to your values, and providing resources to model growth.

-Here’s how our panelists and attendees are addressing the inspiration and transformation needs of their teams:
+Here’s how our panelists and attendees are addressing employee morale ideas, and the inspiration and transformation needs of their teams:

 At One Workplace: